'Don't Tell People To Turn Off Windows Update, Just Don't'

 As a side note, the delay to release PDB symbols on MS's symbol server after a Patch Tuesday has been at least days and sometimes more than a week for the last two months (at least for the Win10 symbols I tried).
 I use them a lot with WinDbg.

-Microsoft could be a big help here (Score:2)
+Microsoft could be a big help here (Score:5, Insightful)

 If Microsoft would just go back to the days when security patches were done separately from other sorts of updates, that would be a huge help.
 I know a lot of people who disable updates to avoid feature changes, but would accept automatic security updates.